 Soon after my arrival, I decided I was going to get my NZ residency, and so I embarked on a 7-year long journey towards getting permanent residency through my business.
 This journey took not just a lot of time, but also a huge amount of money.

-In 2011, after a year of constant family drama and awfulness, I realized the negatives far outweighed the positives, and I knew I needed to cut ties with my family of origin.
+In 2011, after a year of constant family drama and awfulness, I realized the negatives far outweighed the positives, and I knew I needed to cut ties with most of my family of origin.
 I had to learn to live on my own, free of the toxic drama and dynamics.

 There ensued about 4 years of grieving.
 It was a very solitary, isolated time, where I focused on my business and lived alone with my cat in a secluded house surrounded by lots of trees.
 I loved that house.
 I did a lot of gardening and walks in nature.